thaysom22/quizzical/README.md

     - Username and password input fields (with form validation for length and regex) with labels
     - Login button submits form (after validation) and redirects user to discover page.
 Smaller link 'create account' with 'new here' label redirects to registration page (displayed for logged out user)

+### Changes made to wireframes and designs during implementation

 ### Features left to implement

 Not implemented due to a balanced consideration of time constraints, developer skill and experience linitations and due to specific assessment guidelines of Code Institute course which this project was created for.